db8493619-maker/instinct-frames-tunes/README.md

 simply copy paste the tune into cli on BF and press enter.

+the tunes are in order of response and FF twitch in this order from softer to quicker stick responses and also p term escelates a little

-Straya tune is cinematic freestyle
+Straya tune is cinematic freestyle,

-Instinct Cibermatic tune is more responsive on the sticks and a little cleaner through throttle
+Instinct Cibermatic tune is more responsive on the sticks and a little cleaner through throttle,

-smooth and responsive is "slightly twitchy" more twitchy then the previous and uses some of fero pang tune stats
+smooth and responsive is "slightly twitchy" more twitchy then the previous and uses some of fero pang tune stats,

 and the ferocious has high FF and generates alot of power to the motors, ferocious Pangangue had alot to do with this as i liked his aggressive sbnag style.